riverbed/steelscript-appfwk/docs/projects.rst

 * ``data`` - contains the default sqlite database, along with subdirectories 'datacache' and 'initial_data', that store project specific transient data.

-* ``example-configs`` - contains example configuration files for Apache, and Nginx, as well as some sample LDAP settings that can be added to the local_settings.py file.
+* ``example-configs`` - contains example configuration files for Apache, and nginx, as well as some sample LDAP settings that can be added to the local_settings.py file.
+Two example geolocation files are included here to provide templates for your own location setups.

 * ``media`` and ``thirdparty`` - images, javascript libraries, and css files are stored here.